sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

       :alt: Databricks
       :width: 40%

 #.
-Upload Jar File **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar** either from your machine or
+Upload JAR File **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar** either from your machine or

    use the download link from the previous step by selecting the **Drop JAR here** option.